dankamongmen/notcurses/USAGE.md

 // Can we load images/videos?
 This requires being built against FFmpeg. bool notcurses_canopen(const struct notcurses* nc);

-// Open a visual (image or video), associating it with the specified ncplane.
-// Returns NULL on any error, writing the cause to 'ncerr'. struct ncvisual* ncplane_visual_open(struct ncplane* nc, const char* file, nc_err_e* err);

 // Open a visual, extract a codec and parameters, and create a new plane
 // suitable for its display at 'y','x'.
 If there is sufficient room to display
 // the visual in its native size, or if NCSCALE_NONE is passed for 'style', the